Search for

 Prof. Dr. Albert Mehrabian

-It's critically important to keep in mind that Prof. Meharbian's study was only related with emphasizing clues while understanding EMOTIONS, FEELINGS and ATTITUDES of a speaking individual.
-Nevertheless, the rule is wrongly interpreted, widely referred and conveniently cited by many.
+It's critically important to keep in mind that Prof. Meharbian's brief study was related to emphasizing the clues while understanding EMOTIONS, FEELINGS and ATTITUDES of a speaking person.
+Nevertheless, the rule is misinterpreted, misrepresented, widely (mis)referred and conveniently cited by many.

 As the three numbers of the rule are easy to remember and recite, many people started boldly claiming the total percentage of nonverbal clues in any kind of human communication as 93%.
 Importance of words was greatly undervalued.